 The ABSTUDY allowance scheme supports students of Aboriginal or Torrest Strait Islander descent who are enrolled in an approved course or apprenticeship and who are not receiving any other government assistance to study.
 ABSTUDY is designed to help with costs relating to education, accommodation, living, travel fares and prescription medicine.
 Payment rates depend on factors such as study load (full time or part time) and age.

-- The Assistance for Isolated Children Scheme supports students whose home is isolated from a government school or whose specific health or educational needs cannot be met locally.
+- The Assistance for Isolated Children Scheme supports students whose home is isolated from a local government school or whose specific health or educational needs cannot be met locally.
 Students who are boarding may also qualify for the Additional Boarding Allowance.

 Living Away From Home Allowance (LAFHA): The LAFHA is an allowance granted to students in New South Wales who live in an isolated area and need to move away from home in order to obtain a secondary education.
 In 2015, the LAFHA grant is $1422, with Year 11 and 12 students also eligible for a bonus allowance of $334 if they are geographically isolated from the nearest government school.

 Boarding Scholarship for Isolated Students (BSIS): Similar to LAFHA, the Boarding Scholarship for Isolated Students (BSIS) is an equity provision for rural New South Wales secondary school students whose family has a low income, whose geographic location severely affects access to secondary schooling and whose cirsumtances require that they board away from home to attend a government school.
 In 2015, this scholarship is valued at $4755.
 To be eligible, students must not be receiving the Assistance for Isolated Children allowance, Youth Allowance or ABSTUDY.